-Coventry: Arrest after pedestrians and cyclist struck by car
+Coventry: Pedestrian and cyclist hit by car die from injuries

 West Midlands Police said two pedestrians were hit in Gosford Street at 08:00 BST on Sunday, before a cyclist was struck in Woodway Lane.

+A 44-year-old pedestrian struck in Gosford Street and the cyclist have since died.

+Officers are continuing to question a 33-year-old man in connection with the collisions.

-The car then crashed into a house in Beckbury Road, where a man was held at about 09:00.
+The force said the car later crashed into a house in Beckbury Road, where a man was arrested at about 09:00.

+The other pedestrian injured in Gosford Street is being treated for injuries not believed to be life-threatening.

+Supt Ronan Tyrer said: "We have now informed the families of all those involved in today's tragic incidents and our thoughts remain firmly with them at this truly devastating time.

 Gosford Street, Woodway Lane and surrounding roads will be closed as officers investigate.

-Police have appealed for witnesses.
+Police have appealed for witnesses and are looking at CCTV footage.